 Jaena Alabi, Reference Librarian and Subject Specialist in English, Psychology, and Africana Studies, Auburn University Libraries

 Date and Time: Tuesday, November 15 at 3:30 - 4:45 p.m.

 Location: Caroline Marshall Draughon Auditorium, Ground Floor, Ralph Brown Draughon Library

-Sponsored by: Auburn University Libraries.
+Sponsored by: Africana Affiliates and the Auburn University Libraries.

 Library of Architecture, Design and Construction Taking on Role of Main Auburn University Library while Ralph Brown Draughon Library Closes for Construction

 Marketing and Public Relations

 With the closure of the Ralph Brown Draughon Library from Dec.
 10 through Jan.
 7 for critical construction tasks on the Mell Classroom Building that will ensure its availability by fall semester 2017, the branch Library of Architecture, Design and Construction, or LADC, in Dudley Commons is set to take on the lion's share of the services normally performed at the main library.
 Everything from facilitating research across all subject specialties to providing study support will be available at what has traditionally been a special branch library.